-You can also apply zero padding to input image borders vertically and horizontally using the
+You can also apply padding to input image borders vertically and horizontally

-zeros added to the borders of an image input.
-By adjusting the padding, you can control the
+appended to the borders of a the input to increase its size.
+By adjusting the padding, you

 This image shows a 3-by-3 filter scanning through the input with padding of size 1.
 The lower map represents the input and the upper map represents the output.

 The output height and width of a convolutional layer is (Input Size – ((Filter Size – 1)*Dilation Factor + 1) + 2*Padding)/Stride + 1.
 This value must be an integer for the whole image to be fully covered.
 If the combination of these options does not lead the image to be fully covered, the software by default ignores the remaining part of the image along the right and bottom edges in the convolution.

 The product of the output height and width gives the total number of neurons in a feature map, say Map Size.
 The total number of neurons (output size) in a convolutional layer is Map Size*Number of Filters.